vpinball/pinmame/src/p2k/README.md

 # Pinball 2000

-Midway's last pinball platform, and the only one in PinMAME that is a PC: a Cyrix MediaGX with a CX5520 southbridge, a PC97317 Super-I/O and a "Prism" PCI card carrying the ADSP-2104 sound hardware and the link to the pinball power driver board.
+Midway's last pinball platform: a PC with Cyrix MediaGX employing a CX5520 southbridge, a PC97317 Super-I/O and a "Prism" PCI card carrying the ADSP-2104 sound hardware (for the latter see `docs/pin2k_sound.md`, including outstanding issues and quirks of it) and the link to the pinball power driver board.

-Every version of both games is a driver of its own.
-The parent is the last one Midway shipped, not the newest - the unofficial updates that carry on past it are clones of it, the way PinMAME handles MODs elsewhere:
+Every version of the P2K games is a driver of its own.
+The parent is the last one Midway shipped, not the newest - the unofficial/aftermarket updates that carry on past it are clones of it, the way PinMAME handles MODs elsewhere:

 | Driver | Game | | |